Bluntnose sixgill shark

 The bluntnose sixgill shark (Hexanchus griseus), often simply called the cow shark, is the largest hexanchoid shark, growing to 18 ft in length.
-It is found in tropical and temperate waters worldwide and its diet is widely varied by region.
+It is found in tropical and temperate waters worldwide.
+Its diet varies widely depending on the habitat.

-The bluntnose sixgill is a species of sixgill sharks, of genus Hexanchus, a genus that also consists of two other species: the bigeye sixgill shark (Hexanchus nakamurai) and the Atlantic sixgill shark (Hexanchus vitulus).
-Through their base pairs of mitochondrial genes COI and ND2, these three species of sixgills widely differ from one another.
+The bluntnose sixgill is a species of sixgill shark, of genus Hexanchus, which also consists of two other species: the bigeye sixgill shark (Hexanchus nakamurai) and the Atlantic sixgill shark (Hexanchus vitulus).
+By analyzing their base pairs of mitochondrial genes COI and ND2, these species can be easily distinguished.